boots drive the skis…

 Tweak To Perfection

 Once you find your “ultimate” boot, there are a few things you can do to make them even better.
-The first is to insert a custom insole.
-You get a very generic insole with your new boots.
+The first is to insert a custom footbed.
+You get a very generic footbed with your new boots.
 Manufacturers cannot possibly account for all the variations in foot arch, so they don’t try.
-They assume you will replace generic with a custom insole.
+They assume you will replace generic with a custom footbed.
 So do so.

 Almost all ski boots today come with heat moldable liners.
 This means the liners can be heated at Avie’s Ski / Sports while you wait.
 Once heated, you wear the boots in the shop for 10 or 15 minutes to allow them to form to your feet.
 Generally you don’t need to do this.
 In fact, we only recommend it if the boot feels really good, but with one or two little areas of discomfort.
 Then heat molding makes sense so you can see if they are indeed your ultimate ski boot.
 If the heating doesn’t resolve the minor issues, then the boots may not be right for you, or need customization by the boot fitter.